Probing early structure and model-independent neutrino mass with high-redshift CMB lensing mass maps: Weighing neutrinos with high redshift only lensing maps

 A key goal of current cosmology and particle physics experiments is the measurement of the unknown mass of neutrinos \cite{2015neutrino}.
 Neutrinos initially behave as relativistic radiation in the early universe; as their temperature falls, they become non-relativistic, giving an energy density that evolves like Cold Dark Matter (CDM).

 A clear signature of massive neutrinos is a scale dependent suppression in the matter power spectrum, which can be understood as follows.
 On all scales, massive neutrinos contribute significantly to the total mean energy density of the universe, increasing its late-time expansion rate beyond the massless neutrino case; this increased expansion tends to suppress structure growth.
-However, on larges scales, this is fully compensated by a corresponding increase in the strength of clustering and gravitational driving, causing massive neutrinos to produce the same structure growth as CDM.
+However, on large scales, this is fully compensated by a corresponding increase in the strength of clustering and gravitational driving, causing massive neutrinos to produce the same structure growth as CDM.
 In contrast, on small scales, the growth suppression is not compensated because, due to the large thermal velocities that neutrinos have, they free-stream, erasing perturbations in the neutrino component.

 Measurement of this suppression is the primary way in which the neutrino mass sum $\sum{m}_\nu$ can be measured with cosmological observations \cite{2012pastor,Allison2015}.
 This can be achieved by comparing the initial high redshift amplitude of structure obtained from the CMB power spectrum (via measurements of the optical depth) against a low redshift probe like CMB weak lensing \cite{2003knox,1998hu}.
 However, one caveat is that, because CMB lensing probes the total projected matter distribution down to $z=0$, it (along with nearly all other probes) is also sensitive to the growth suppression effects induced by dark energy.
-The suppression effect of neutrinos on the growth rate of the overdensity $\delta_{\text{CDM}}$ during matter domination is described by $ \delta_{\text{CDM}}\propto[a]^{1-\frac{3}{5}f_\nu} $ on scales much smaller than the neutrino free-streaming scale \cite{1998hues,2012pastor}, where $f_\nu$ is the fraction of matter-energy density in neutrinos, proportional to the neutrino mass. \comment{Dark energy can similarly cause a suppression of the growth of matter structure: the growth of the matter fractional density contrast is modified from $\propto a$ to
+The suppression effect of neutrinos on the growth rate of the overdensity $\delta_{\text{CDM}}$ during matter domination is described by $ \delta_{\text{CDM}}\propto[a]^{1-\frac{3}{5}f_\nu} $ on scales much smaller than the neutrino free-streaming scale \cite{1998hu,2012pastor}, where $f_\nu$ is the fraction of matter-energy density in neutrinos, proportional to the neutrino mass.